hyyan/gwp/README.md

 1. Create new project using composer : `composer create-project hyyan/gwp:dev-master /path`
 2. Update `.env.local` to meet your local environment variables.
+3. Register your local maching name in the `config/environment.php file
-3. Geneate apache .htaccess file :
+4. Geneate apache .htaccess file :
 ` bin/phing gwp:apache-htaccess -D apache-htaccess.dir=.`
-4. Add theme(s) in `web/app/themes` as you would for a normal WordPress site.
+5. Add theme(s) in `web/app/themes` as you would for a normal WordPress site.
-5. Access WP admin at `http://example.com/cms/wp-admin`
+6. Access WP admin at `http://example.com/cms/wp-admin`

 ## Documentaion